a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 > - Add the `cut` command to your script using this new variable.
 > - Call the script passing `forgotten_file_loc.txt` as the first argument to print on screen the categories.

-Now that we have our list of category we would like to use it count for each category how many entry we find in our bed file.
-Finally we would like to create an output file containing a table with two columns: category and number of entries.
+Now that we have identified the categories, we would like to count how many entry we find in our bed file for each category.
 Let's have a look at the current version of our script:
 ```sh
 cat scripts/bed_file_parser_v1.sh
 ```